Waco, located in Central Texas, is a charming Texan small town with plenty of attractions.

 The small town shot to fame because of the HGTV show Fixer Upper.

-Magnolia Market at the Silos, founded by the show’s star couple, is located in downtown Waco.
+Magnolia Market at the Silos, founded by the show’s star couple, is located in downtown Waco, TX.

 But the town’s many attractions are spread far beyond Magnolia Market.